GLOBAL MARKETS-Shares steady as US totters on fiscal cliff

 Commodities have been finding some recent support as economic data in key emerging economies such as China have started pointing to a gradual pick-up in the pace of growth in 2013.

-Gold was $1,66 2.70 an ounce , up more than 6 percent for the year and on track for a 12th consecutive year of gains.
-Rock-bottom interest rates, concerns over the financial stability of the euro zone, and diversification into bullion by central banks have boosted the metal.
+Gold was $1,66 1 an ounce , up around 6 percent for the year and on track for a 12th consecutive year of gains on rock-bottom interest rates, concerns over the financial stability of the euro zone, and diversification into bullion by central banks.
 Copper also rose, shoring up this year’s 5 percent gain.

 Oil prices bucked the trend, however, slipping for a third consecutive session, with failure to reach a solution in U.S. budget talks seen likely to cause a serious slowdown in the global economy and a large drop in fuel consumption.